-- Drawings accurately representing the changes to the proposed structure, including materials and overall dimensions.
-Drawings must be to scale. - An official survey plat showing the proposed locations of HVAC units, fences, and sheds.

-Historic elevations or photographs should accompany any request to return a structure to an earlier appearance.
+An official survey plat showing the proposed locations of HVAC units, fences, and sheds.Historic elevations or photographs should accompany any request to return a structure to an earlier appearance.

-ALL APPLICATIONS: Please read and check that you have read and understand the following items:

-- I have submitted a filing fee with this application.
+ALL APPLICATIONS: Please read and check that you have read and understand the following items: Ø I have submitted a filing fee with this application.
 (Checks should be made payable to the City of Alexandria.
-Please contact staff for assistance in determining the appropriate fee.) - I understand the notice requirements and will return a copy of the three respective notice forms to BAR staff at least five days prior to the hearing.
-If I am unsure to whom I should send notice I will contact Planning and Zoning staff for assistance in identifying adjacent parcels. - I, the applicant, or an authorized representative will be present at the public hearing. - I understand that any revisions to this initial application submission (including applications deferred for restudy) must be accompanied by the BAR Supplemental form and revised materials.
+Please contact staff for assistance in determining the appropriate fee.)
+I understand the notice requirements and will return a copy of the three respective notice forms to BAR staff at least five days prior to the hearing.
+If I am unsure to whom I should send notice I will contact Planning and Zoning staff for assistance in identifying adjacent parcels. Ø, I, the applicant, or an authorized representative will be present at the public hearing. d I understand that any revisions to this initial application submission (including applications deferred for restudy) must be accompanied by the BAR Supplemental form and 3 sets of revised materials.